henry8527/GCE/README.md

 	python main.py --GCE --alpha 0.333

-For testing the robustness to PGD adversarial training on the previous training model.
+For testing the robustness to PGD adversarial attacks on the previous training model.

 	python LinfPGDAttack.py --GCE --model <model path>